Ivonnor1975/Taskcontroller/README.md

 # Instruction
 Type a task on the block of time.
 Make sure, you click on the button Save to store your task.
-Click anywhere inside the button, avoid clicking the icon itself.
+Click anywhere inside the button, avoiding to click the icon save itself.
 The icon won't responde to save the task.

 The website is published at https://ivonnor1975.github.io/Taskcontroller/